Estate planning attorneys can help you plan for the future through the creation of Wills, Trusts, Guardianship, and

 Q: Will an attorney travel to me, or do I need to come to your offices in either Lancaster or Canal Winchester?

-While some meetings will need to be held in our offices, we do try to minimize your travel time by offering two convenient locations in both Lancaster and Canal Winchester, Ohio.
+A: While some meetings will need to be held in our offices, we do try to minimize your travel time by offering two convenient locations in both Lancaster and Canal Winchester, Ohio.
 It is our goal to minimize the disruption to your life caused by legal issues, and many communications or meetings can be conducted through emails or phone calls.
 In certain circumstances, such as being hospitalized or confined to a bed, we realize that it isn’t possible for clients to physically get to our offices.
 In these circumstances we will evaluate whether a visit to your location may be required.
 If a Dagger Law attorney is retained to represent you, they will travel to the necessary court hearings and legal procedures in order to represent you, anywhere in Ohio!
 Please note that in some instances the cost to represent your case may require an unusual amount of money due to travel expenses.
 In such cases, we may recommend using legal representation closer to the location of your case.
 We are happy to provide referrals in these instances, if we are able.